 Surgery to create a vagina, also known as vaginoplasty, involves using tissue or skin from another area of your body (such as your bowel, or your buttocks) to create a vagina.

 - McIndoe procedure: A vagina is created with a skin graft, usually from your buttocks (bottom) or with a special skin-like material and a vaginal mold.
 Young women who have this procedure must stay in bed in the hospital after the procedure for about a week so that the newly created vagina will heal.
 After the operation, a soft dilator must be worn all the time for about 3-6 months, taking it out only to use the bathroom.
 Even though a vagina is created faster with surgery, it’s still necessary to use a dilator afterwards.

 - Williams procedure: This procedure involves the creation of a vaginal “pouch”.
 It’s sometimes used when other surgical procedures have failed.
 This procedure is more popular in Europe than in the United States.
 Dilators are necessary following the procedure, but for only about 3-4 weeks, instead of up to 6 months (which is more typical with the McIndoe procedure).
 The down side with this procedure is that the angle of the newly created vagina can be awkward and the cosmetic appearance may be poor.

-- Bowel vagina: This is a major operation which involves creating a vagina using a section of the bowel.
+- Bowel vagina: This is a major operation which involves creating a vagina using a section of your bowel.
 The recovery involves 4-6 weeks of healing from major surgery, and dilators will need to be worn afterwards.
 Young women who have this procedure usually experience chronic vaginal discharge requiring the need to wear a pad all the time.